Catalog • 2012-2013

 The Cedar Crest College Education Department is committed to the preparation of teachers who have a strong foundation of content knowledge, research-based pedagogy, classroom management and assessment and use this knowledge to plan and implement effective instruction that provides meaningful learning experiences for all students in grades PreK-12, including those students with special needs and diverse cultural and linguistic backgrounds.
 Our graduates will be advocates for children and will strive to ensure all children achieve to high standards and develop as adults who contribute to society in meaningful ways.
 To this end, the Department establishes and maintains strong partnerships with local school districts and fosters the development of teachers who are reflective practitioners, instructional leaders, and role models for students in the schools and in the community.
 The work of the Education Department is grounded in the premise that education provides the foundation for women’s leadership, civic engagement, and global connectivity.

 Admissions Credentials-Teacher Certification

 The Pennsylvania Department of Education Chapter 354 regulation requires that all candidates for teacher certification have a cumulative grade point average (GPA) of 3.0 for acceptance into the program.
-Teacher candidates seeking secondary teacher certification must have a 3.0 GPA in their major course work.
+Teacher candidates seeking secondary teacher certification must have a 3.0 GPA in their content area course work.
 In order to be considered for a statement of advanced standing, the teacher candidate must submit official transcripts from all colleges attended previous to Cedar Crest College.

 Prospective teachers are required to take six credits of college course work in mathematics; three credits in English composition; and three credits in American or British literature and earn a grade of C or higher in these courses.
 Prior to declaration of major (full acceptance) into the teacher certification program, all grades in education courses must be a B or higher.
-Transfer students must consult with representative of the education department to review program requirements.
+Transfer students must consult with a representative of the education department to review program requirements.